 Web animation is fairly basic but good for banner ads and the like.
 There is a small library of animated banners that you can customize, plus there are image slicing, image maps, exporting, and optimizing.

 Lightening fast, easy interface, non-destructive photo editing, all-in-one photo editor, robust vector drawing plus desktop publishing, and it’s very easy on the budget (approx $89).

 What Could be Improved

 A photo organizer and batch processing would give the photo editor a boost.
-Also a history panel for faster undo’s and ability to compare photo editing before/after.
+Also, a history panel for faster undos and the ability to compare photo editing before/after.